drewcrawford/wwdc-notes/23/Optimize GPU renderers with Metal.md

 Discover how to optimize your GPU renderer using the latest Metal features and best practices.
 We'll show you how to use function specialization and parallel shader compilation to maintain responsive authoring workflows and the fastest rendering speeds, and help you tune your compute shaders for optimal performance.

+Common techniques for handling complex/dynamic materials at runtime.

+Some apps combine stuff into shaders, others user shader vms, etc.

+Goals:
+Responsive authoring
+Fast rendering

+# Maximize shader performance

+UberShader -> lots of branches for any possible combination.
+When artists create material, parameters are stored in metal buffer.
+This buffer gets updated when you change parameters, but no recompilation is required.

+However, ubershaders are not optimal since they have to account for all possible options.

+Optimal variants, use metal specialization with function constants.

+To make the fastest specialized shader variant, use function constants to eliminate branches.

 ### Reduce Branch Performance Cost - 3:45
 ```cpp
 // Reduce branch performance cost